wp-plugins/child-theme-configurator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a Child Theme from any installed Theme.
-Each CSS selector, rule and value can then be searched, previewed and modified.
+Create a Child Theme from any installed theme.
+Search, preview and customize any selector, rule or value using this fast CSS editor.

 == Description ==